fetzu/memoire-iotbs/jbono_MEMOIRE_02-Novel.md

     vidéo*, était un objet individuel pouvant être acheté et même collectionné.

-[^115]: « the flow of content across multiple media platforms, the
+[^115]: « The flow of content across multiple media platforms, the
     cooperation between multiple media industries, and the migratory behaviour of media audiences who will go almost anywhere in search of the kinds of entertainment experiences they want. » \[Henry